“Hello, Chicago.

 truth, that, out of many, we are one; that while we breathe, we hope.
 And where

-we are met with cynicism and doubts and those who tell us that we can’t, we will
+we are met with cynicism and doubts and those who tell us that we can’t, we

 respond with that timeless creed that sums up the spirit of a people: Yes, we